 Instead of adjacent bins, as in the previous cases, a genome can simply be sampled.
 This is useful to estimate some values, like depth of sequencing, without having to look at the complete genome.
 In the following example, 10,000 positions of size 1 base are going to be queried from three bam files to compute the average depth of sequencing.
 For this, we set the numberOfSamples parameter in the object constructor.

-The skipZeros parameter is added to exclude regions lacking reads in all BAM files.
-The run() method is used instead of count_reads_in_region.
+The run() method is used instead of count_reads_in_region to provide efficient sampling over the entire genome.